 You can choose to take our single-honours creative writing degree or combine your love of writing with a joint honours in literature or English language.
-If you're interested in psychology, our creative writing degree has a specialist pathway exploring wellbeing.

 Our practice module allows you to take advantage of our great links with local organisations and do a placement with organisations like Action Medical Research, Brighton Dome and Festival, British Forces Broadcasting Services, Factory Films, The Old Market Theatre and Men’s Health Magazine.
 A range of option modules means you can choose to study topics including travel writing, American literature, queer writing, writing for stage, screen and audio, graphic novels and early modern literature.